What is the difference between a dentist and a periodontist?

 What else does a periodontist do besides diagnose and treat gum disease?

 Like most periodontists, ours spends much of his time caring for patients with gum disease, but there are several related treatments involved in his specialty.
 When natural teeth are missing, he places dental implants in their stead.
 He also performs gum grafting and bone regeneration procedures to replace lost tissue, and shapes soft tissue for a more appealing smile or to provide more tooth structure for crown placement.
 All the treatments he performs help lay the foundation for excellent oral health and smile restoration.
 As a specialist, he works closely with general dentists for a comprehensive treatment plan that serves you best.

 Any person who is missing a tooth or multiple teeth can be evaluated for dental implants.
 This tooth-replacement option is stable, secure, and can be tailored to fit a wide variety of needs, from a single-tooth implant to a full upper or lower denture anchored by implants.

-Keep in mind there are a few prerequisites for implant placement, which Dr. Grossman can discuss with you in more detail at your consultation appointment.
-Patients who have gum disease or insufficient bone mass will need to undergo additional treatment before receiving dental implants.
-No matter what your situation, Dr. Grossman can give you clear direction regarding your options.
+Keep in mind there are a few prerequisites for implant placement, which we will discuss with you in more detail at your consultation appointment.
+Patients who have gum disease or insufficient bone density will need to undergo additional treatment before receiving dental implants.
+No matter what your situation, we can give you clear direction regarding your options.
 So schedule your dental implant appointment today.